mdhaber/scipy/paper.md

 - `scipy.integrate.nsum` for summation of real-valued finite or infinite series,
 - `scipy.optimize.elementwise` for finding roots and minimization of a single-input, single-output function.

-Although the details of the algorithms are inherently distinct, these features rely on a common framework for elementwise iterative methods and share similar interfaces, and the same implementation works with several Python Array API Standard [@arrayapi] compatible arrays.
+Although the details of the algorithms are inherently distinct, these features rely on a common framework for elementwise iterative methods and share similar interfaces, and the same implementation works with several Python Array API Standard [@arrayapi] compatible arrays, including CuPy and PyTorch.
 These features will dramatically improve performance of end-user applications, and together, they form the backbone of SciPy's new random variable infrastructure.

 # Statement of need